GladysAssistant/v4-website/docs/integrations/bluetooth.md

 With this kind of key fob, Gladys can detect when you are (or are not) at home, simply by scanning for nearby bluetooth devices.

 :::note
 This trick does not work with all Bluetooh devices.
-This only works with bluetooth devices that (1) transmit their signal continuously, and (2) which do not obfuscate their bluetooth address. **Most  phones do noy broadcast their bluetooth signal continuously**.
+This only works with bluetooth devices that (1) transmit their signal continuously, and (2) which do not obfuscate their bluetooth address. **Most  phones do not broadcast their bluetooth signal continuously**.

 In general, the "dumber" the device, the better it works!
 For example, I had a Fitbit Force 2 bracelet, and it worked.
 However, it does not work with an Apple Watch.
 :::